 Option 1: Enroll in an income-driven repayment plan and minimize cost during residency.
 Then sign up for PSLF.

 Let’s say you enter your residency at a for-profit hospital with $190,000 of student loan debt with an average 6.5% interest rate.
 You’re eligible to enroll in an income-driven repayment (IDR) plan under Pay As You Earn (PAYE).
 Let’s also assume you’re making an average of $57,000 per year and your monthly payments are $323.

-Over the course of a five-year residency, you’d put $19,380 toward your student loans.
-Your student loans would have still grown due to interest during this time.
+Over the course of a five-year residency, you’d put $19,380 toward your federal student loans.
+Your educational loans would have still grown due to interest during this time.
 Each year, $12,350 of interest is added to your principal balance, making the total you owe about $232,370.

 After residency, you could begin PSLF, but you’d most likely be making a significant amount more.
 The average pay for a physician is $208,000 per year, according to the Bureau of Labor Statistics, so let’s use that number.